Yuretsuu/Todo-Application/README.md

 # Todo-Application
-React Application using Redux and Bootstrap
+React Application in JS using Redux and Bootstrap